istio/istio.io/content/en/blog/2020/istiod/index.md

 - **Installation becomes easier.** Fewer Kubernetes deployments and associated configurations are required, so the set of configuration options and flags for Istio is reduced significantly.
 In the simplest case, **_you can start the Istio control plane, with all features enabled, by starting a single Pod._**

 - **Configuration becomes easier.** Many of the configuration options that Istio has today are ways to orchestrate the control plane components, and so are no longer needed.
-You also no longer need to change cluster-wide PodSecurityPolicies to deploy Istio.
+You also no longer need to change cluster-wide PodSecurityPolicy to deploy Istio.

 - **Using VMs becomes easier.** To add a workload to a mesh, you now just need to install one agent and the generated certificates.
 That agent connects back to only a single service.